PROBLEMS WITH ELECTROMAGNETIC FIELDS

 users become more sensitive to radioactive exposure and eventually

-have to move even beyond 50 miles.
-However, be at least 25 miles
+have to move beyond 50 miles.
+However, be at least 25 miles from

-from one, not just for using an accumulator, but for your own
+one, not just for using an accumulator, but for your own health

 If the orgone accumulator is located in a clinic, do not place